 From November 2021, NHS Warrington CCG agreed to use the HCP staff survey as their main mechanism for staff feedback.
-Four staff surveys were carried out.
+Five staff surveys were carried out from November 2021 to the end of June 2022.
 Actions that were implemented due to feedback included:

 - Rolling out our six-monthly Health and Wellbeing Conversations to all staff, including our Carers Passport to ensure carers are supported in the workplace.
-Included in the conversations is a reminder about the importance of staff self-reporting on ESR - Focusing on wellbeing and resilience in monthly staff development sessions (facilitated by the HCP.
-Sessions included feedback from the previous staff surveys to show the importance of wellbeing and resilience - Review of our HWB conversation template and our new starter forms to include more information about resilience and an I resilience questionnaire - Health and wellbeing support, resources and information is included as a standard item in our weekly staff bulletin (including HCP support).
+Included in the conversations is a reminder about the importance of staff self-reporting on ESR - Focusing on wellbeing and resilience in monthly staff development sessions (facilitated by the HCP).
+Sessions included feedback from the previous staff surveys to show the importance of wellbeing and resilience - Review of our Health and Wellbeing conversation template and our new starter forms to include more information about resilience and an I resilience questionnaire - Health and wellbeing support, resources and information is included as a standard item in our weekly staff bulletin (including HCP support).

 - Welcome

 - Highlights and Achievements of the Year

 - Performance Report

 - Accountability Report

 - Governance Statement

 - Remuneration Report

-- Staff Report
+- Staff Report (subject to audit)

-- Parliamentary Accountability and Audit Report
+- Parliamentary

-- Annual Accounts
+Accountability

-- Acronyms
+and Audit Report